 - The minimum bond covenants require a coverage ratio of over 100 percent based on the ratio of "Net Recurring Funding" (net recurring utility revenue vs. current year debt service).
-The ratio increased in 2020 to 184% after decreasing in 2018 to 157% from 201% in 2017.
+The ratio decreased in 2021 to 132% after increasing in 2020 to 184% and decreasing to 157% in 2019.
 The annual swings relate to the annual changes in water rate revenue due to the amount of precipitation during the irrigation season. - A minimum secondary coverage ratio of 125% is based on the ratio of "Net Recurring Funding plus capital contributions plus the financial assurance set-aside."
-The ratio increased in 2020 to 368% from 300% in 2019 directly related to increased water rate revenue. - O However, the financial assurance set-aside, factored in as available for rate stabilization, increased the ratio from 190% prior to the establishment of the fund in 2010 to 295% in 2015, and 368% in 2020.
+The ratio decreased in 2021 to 308% from 368% in 2020 directly related to decreased water rate revenue. - However, the financial assurance set-aside, factored in as available for rate stabilization, increased the ratio from 190% prior to the establishment of the fund in 2010 to 295% in 2015, and 308% in 2020.